BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Akinola24/README.md

     - **Bullet points**: List key features and benefits clearly and concisely.
     - **User-oriented language**: Focus on what the product does for the user, not just its technical specs.

-These approaches will help you effectively communicate technical information tailored to different audiences, ensuring clarity and engagement.